Kazi Inam Ahmed: Career

-In December 2017, Kazi Inam was appointed head of the Cricket Committee of Dhaka Metropolis.
+In December 2017, Ahmed was appointed head of the Cricket Committee of Dhaka Metropolis.
 He was the marketing committee chief of the Bangladesh Cricket Board.

-Kazi Inam is the treasurer of the Bangladesh Supermarket Owners Association.
+Ahmed is the treasurer of the Bangladesh Supermarket Owners Association.
+He is a Director of the Bangladesh Cricket Board.
+He is the owner and managing director of Khulna Titans.

-Court actions and media reporting

 In September 2025, the Anti-Corruption Commission (Bangladesh) decided to file cases against Kazi Inam Ahmed, director of Gemcon Group, and his brother Kazi Anis Ahmed, chief executive officer of the group, on charges of illegally amassing wealth and money laundering.

-Kazi Inam and his brothers Kazi Nabil and Kazi Anis are the founding investors in Teatulia UK Limited, a British subsidiary of their international tea brand.
+Ahmed and his brothers are the founding investors in Teatulia UK Limited, a British subsidiary of their international tea brand.
 The Anti-Corruption Commission began an investigation into the company's funding after the fall of the Sheikh Hasina-led Awami League government.
 Teatulia UK's financial records indicate that the company operated with foreign investments, partly through Dubai-based Double Core General Trading LLC and Singapore-based Global Biz Import Export Pte Limited.
 The High Court of Justice denied an initial injunction the brothers sought to prevent the publication of potentially incriminating information, though it was later granted upon appeal.

-In January 2025, Kazi Inam was appointed chairman of the Bangladesh Tigers committee of the Bangladesh Cricket Board.
+In January 2025, Ahmed was appointed chairman of the Bangladesh Tigers committee of the Bangladesh Cricket Board.
 In February, a travel ban was issued on him, his brothers (including a former member of parliament from the Awami League), and his mother.
-Dhaka Metropolitan Senior Special Judge Zakir Hossain Galib ordered a freeze of shares of Gemcon Group, including those owned by Kazi Inam and his family.
+Dhaka Metropolitan Senior Special Judge Zakir Hossain Galib ordered a freeze of shares of Gemcon Group, including those owned by Ahmed and his family.
 The same court ordered the seizure of shares owned by assets of other Awami League members of parliament.